Glossary and Abbreviations

 -

 Intentional planting of a crop on a large scale, usually applied to trees or shrubs.
-The result is a large area with usually just one major plant species growing.
+The result is a large area with usually just one major plant species growing, a monoculture.
 Examples include tea and coffee plantations, and pine forests grown for timber.

 -